 2.2 Climate

 The experimental site comes under North Western Plain Zone (I b) of agroclimatic zones in Rajasthan.
 The Sri Ganganagar is located between Latitude of 28.40˚ to 30.60˚ and Longitude of 72.30˚ to 75.30˚.
 The total area of Sri Ganganagar is 11,154.66 km2 or 1,115,466 hectares.
 It is surrounded on the east by Hanumangarh district, on the south by Bikaner district, and on the west by Bahawalnagar district of Pakistani Punjab and on the north by Fazilika district of Indian Punjab.
 This zone receives on an average rainfall of 322 mm out of which about 75% received from July to end of September month.
 The winter months are very cold whereas, summer months are hot and dry.
-Westerly hot winds are started from the March and remain continues till onset of monsoon.
+Westerly? hot winds are started from the March and remain continues till onset of monsoon.

 2.3 Experimental Design